evilwombat/gopro-usb-tools/README.md

 	If you want the RTOS from the v222 HD2-firmware file:
 	$ dd if=HD2-firmware.bin skip=15866112 conv=notrunc of=rtos_v222.bin count=6250496 bs=1

+	If you want the RTOS from the v312 HD2-firmware file:
+	$ dd if=HD2-firmware.bin skip=15870208 conv=notrunc of=rtos_v312.bin count=6258688 bs=1

-	(Also keep in mind that v198 and v222 firmware files have an 'alternate' RTOS image as well - this is section_3 if you use fwparser, but I do not know what the difference between the main and the alternate images is).
+	(Also keep in mind that v198, v222, and v312 firmware files have an 'alternate' RTOS image as well - this is section_3 if you use fwunpacker, but I do not know what the difference between the main and the alternate images is).

 If done correctly (and if you are lucky), the camera will boot up to the point